gsanguinetti/glovo-android-challenge/README.md

 - **networkdatasource**: This module contains the logic to manage the network communication between the different product modules and the server, bringing a common data source class, which is instantiated by the network repositories of the different product modules.

 <img src="./modules.svg">

+### Architecture
+In order to maintain this code decoupled, testable and robust, the architecture of this app was designed using [clean architecture](http://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Each Product Feature contains the following layers represented as packages in the src module folder:
+- **Domain Layer**: Containing the business logic of each module, totally independent of the device, the networking data or the ui.
+Each business logic task is represented as an *Use Case*.
+- **Data Layer**: Represented by *Repositories* which have the resposability to access and get data from the different sources (Device, Cache and Networking).
+- **Presentation Layer**: Layer resposible for displaying the information provided by the business logic layer, using the UI interface.
+This layer use the [Google's architecture components](https://developer.android.com/topic/libraries/architecture/) approach to manipulate data between the activities/fragment and the presentation classes (represented by ViewModels).

+The communication and transformation of data between different layers is represented by *Mapper* classes.
+Each user flow which involves these three layers was developed using **async, event-based reactive programming** with [RxJava](https://github.com/ReactiveX/RxJava).